demba/testrepo/README.md

 Note that one refers to remote branches as `<remote>/<master>`, so that all commands that accept a local branch can work with this syntax.

+`git branch <branch>`

+Create a new branch called <branch>.

+`git branch -d <branch>`

+Delete the specified branch.

+`git branch -D <branch>`

+Force delete the specified branch.

+`git branch -m <branch>`

+Rename current branch to `branch`

+Unlike a `checkout` on a commit, a `checkout` on a branch is **not** a read-only operation.
+The directory is made to look like the `branch` and changes can be staged, committed etc...

+`git checkout <existing-branch>`

+"Check out the specified branch, which should have already been created with git branch.
+This makes <existing-branch> the current branch, and updates the working directory to match.""

+`git checkout -b <new-branch>`

+"Create and check out <new-branch>.
+The -b option is a convenience flag that tells Git to run git branch <new-branch> before running git checkout <new-branch>."

+`git checkout -b <new-branch> <existing-branch>`

+"Same as the above invocation, but base the new branch off of <existing-branch> instead of the current branch."

+## merging

+`git merge <branch>`

+You always merge `branch` in the current branch.
+One can either do a fast-forward merge, or a three-way merge.
+In the former case, there is a *linear* commit history from HEAD of current branch to HEAD of branch one is merging into.
+In the latter case, the branches have diverged, so that one must go back to the most common ancestor first.

 # testrepo

 ## This is a nested list